riskybacon/riskybacon.github.io/_posts/2015-04-21-parse-swift-ios.md

 ---

-This tutorial was written for experienced iOS developers with an Objective
-This tutorial describes how to build a Swift iOS app that uses Parse, without using the supplied starter project.
-This tutorial was written for experienced iOS developers with an Objective-C background who want to use Parse in a Swift app.
+This tutorial was written for experienced iOS developers with an Objective-C background that want to write a Swift app that uses Parse.

 ## Versions

-This tutorial was written for:

  * Xcode 6.3
  * Parse SDK 1.7.1